The IVF Funnel: Rates of Attrition in the IVF Process

 10 Examples of The IVF Funnel

-Example 1: A healthy 30-year-old woman
+Example 1:

-• 20 follicles in both ovaries, 16 mature follicles in both ovaries (during stimulation and monitoring by ultrasound)
+• 16 mature follicles in both ovaries (at final monitoring appointment during ovarian stimulation)

-• 19 eggs retrieved from the follicles, 16 mature eggs retrieved (At initial inspection of eggs in embryology lab)
+• 19 eggs retrieved from the follicles; 16 mature eggs retrieved (At initial inspection of eggs in embryology lab)

-• 14 mature eggs successfully fertilized with sperm
+• 14 mature eggs successfully fertilized with sperm (at fertilization check “day 1” – the day after egg retrieval)

-• 12 day-3 cleavage embryos
+• 12 cleavage (day-3) embryos

-• 8 day-5 blastocyst embryos
+• 8 blastocyst (day-5) embryos

 • 6 embryos found to be chromosomally normal after preimplantation genetic testing

-• 1 embryo implant results in full-term pregnancy and live birth
+• 1 full-term pregnancy and live birth

 • 4 embryos frozen for future Frozen Embryo Transfers

-Example 2: Patient with PCOS
+Example 2:

-• 40 follicles in both ovaries
+• 40 follicles in both ovaries (detected during monitoring appointments during ovarian stimulation)

-• 10 mature follicles in both ovaries
+• 10 mature follicles in both ovaries (at final monitoring appointment during ovarian stimulation)

-• 8 mature eggs successfully fertilized with sperm
+• 8 mature eggs successfully fertilized with sperm (at fertilization check “day 1” – the day after egg retrieval)

-• 6 day-3 cleavage embryos
+• 6 cleavage (day-3) embryos

-• 3 day-5 blastocyst embryos
+• 3 blastocyst (day-5) embryos

 • 2 embryos found to be chromosomally normal after preimplantation genetic testing

-• 1 embryo implant results in full-term pregnancy and live birth
+• 1 full-term pregnancy and live birth

 • 0 embryos frozen for future Frozen Embryo Transfers